OlivierBlanvillain/SlickChair-report/report/report.md

 # ABSTRACT {-}

 Online \cmss have turned into an essential tool in the organisation of scientific conferences.
 Their main objective is to minimise the cost of operation and communication while maintaining the high quality of the peer review process.
 As the web becomes the primary platform to run software, users develop new expectations: one-click authentication, revision history and mobile device support; these are examples of features one expects to see in today's web applications.
 In this document, we report our experience building SlickChair: a modern \cms built with state-of-the-art web application technologies.
-We present the authentication mechanism of SlickChair, describe the structure of a conference workflow, introduce a new API to manipulate versioned data, and present our implementation of an automatic paper-reviewer assignment algorithm.
+We present the authentication mechanism of SlickChair, describe the structure of a typical peer-review process, introduce a new API to manipulate versioned data, and present our implementation of an automatic paper-reviewer assignment algorithm.

 # Introduction